sushilvpatil/NASA-s-Astronomy-Picture-of-the-Day-App/README.md

 # NASA-s-Astronomy-Picture-of-the-Day-App
-# Build tool Microsfot visual Studio 2022 versin 17.10.6
+# Build tool Microsfot visual Studio 2022 version 17.10.6
 # steps to run :
 you have to install microsoft visual studio 2022 or later version and .net sdk Install Required Tools